Meeting-Room-365/meetingroom365-sdk/README.md

 With just a couple lines of code, you can create a custom app that will load a display configuration, managed in Meeting Room 365, and sync its status in real-time with the admin portal.

+# Examples

+You can view examples on [sdk.meetingroom365.com](https://sdk.meetingroom365.com)

 # Installation

 ### Inline (script tag)